 Broccoli Cheese Casserole is a classic side dish that gets a bad rap because generations of moms have resorted to canned soup, frozen broccoli, and mayo.
 This version is closer to a French gratin, with everything (easily!) made from scratch.

-Yesterday was tax day for me, and between gathering everything together and fighting bumper to bumper traffic to Santa Monica to meet with our accountant, the day got away from me.
+Yesterday was tax day for me, and between gathering everything together and fighting bumper to bumper traffic to meet with our accountant, the day got away from me.
 So today’s post will be brief, but I wanted to share with you this classic broccoli cheese casserole I made the other night because everyone loved it — even the leftovers were fantastic.
 We’ve had a run of chilly weather so I ditched the salad and made this super cozy side dish to go with our chicken.
 I hardly ever do casseroles, I didn’t grow up with them, my mom just wasn’t a casserole type, so for me, this is kind of exotic and special.
 And broccoli/cheese is a combo that has a real cache, it’s warm and inviting, and I think it must press some primitive comfort button in our brains.
 I highly recommend this if you need a break from frozen peas.

 This recipe doesn’t include canned soup or mayo, and there’s no bland rice or watery frozen broccoli to muck it up, so if you grew up with that kind of casserole, trust me and give this one a try.
 It starts with a pound of barely steamed broccoli, a homemade white sauce, a good dose of good cheese, a couple of eggs help bind it together, and finally my secret ingredient, a grating of fresh nutmeg.
 It’s a really good, workhorse of a recipe, it pairs well with so many meals, and pleases just about everyone.